-At the date of execution of the agreement, the syndicate comprised a total of 44,396,513 shares of the Bank (0.555% of its capital at 2008 year-end).
-In addition, as established in clause one of the agreement, the syndication will be extended, solely with respect to the exercise of the voting rights, to other Bank shares held either directly or indirectly by the signatories, or whose voting rights are assigned to them, in the future.
-Accordingly, at 31 December 2008, a further 32,352,043 shares (0.405% of the Bank's share capital) were included in the syndicate.
+At the date of execution of the agreement, the syndicate comprised a total of 44,396,513 shares of the Bank (0.540% of its share capital at 2009 year-end).
+In addition, as established in clause one of the shareholders' agreement, the syndication extends, solely with respect to the exercise of the voting rights, to other Bank shares held either directly or indirectly by the signatories, or whose voting rights are assigned to them, in the future.
+Accordingly, at 31 December 2009, a further 32,227,650 shares (0.392% of share capital) were included in the syndicate.

-At any given time, the chairman of the syndicate is the person then presiding over the Marcelino Botín Foundation, currently Emilio Botín Sanz de Sautuola y García de los Ríos.
+At any given time, the chairman of the syndicate is the person then presiding over the Mr. Marcelino Botín Foundation, currently Mr. Emilio Botín Sanz de Sautuola y García de los Ríos.